domyaty/SQL-Shopping-System/README.md

 # SQL-Shopping-System
-build an online shopping system that has multiple kinds of users (Customers , Admins, Delivery People and Vendors)
+Build an online shopping system that has multiple kinds of users (Customers , Admins, Delivery People and Vendors) The project on the master branch.